thomaspoignant/go-feature-flag/README.md

 ```
 ## What is go-feature-flag?

-A simple and complete feature flag solution, without any complex backend system to install, all you need is a file as your backend.
+GO Feature Flag is the easiest way to start with feature flag without any complex backend system to install, all you need is a file as your backend.

 No server is needed, just add a file to your central system and all your services will react to the changes in this file.